VidushiChitranshi/3D-Tube-for-Condensation-/README.md

 # 3D-Tube-for-Condensation

-An Ansys model to simulate the condensation of water in a narrow tube surrounded by a cold bath.
+A 3D Ansys model to simulate the condensation of water in a narrow tube surrounded by a cold bath.